Rose Bowl (stadium): Junior Rose Bowl

 The stadium hosted the Junior Rose Bowl from 1946 to 1971 and 1976 to 1977.
 Between 1946 and 1966 and 1976 and 1977, the game pitted the California Junior College football champions against the NJCAA football champions for the national championship.
 It was organized by the Pasadena Junior Chamber of Commerce.
 The Junior Rose Bowl became the Pasadena Bowl from 1967 to 1971; it was billed as the Junior Rose Bowl the first two years, but instead two teams from the NCAA College Division competed (then later the University Division, usually featuring teams that were not invited to other major bowls).

+The Pasadena Turkey Tussle

+The Turkey Tussle is a football game that takes place at the Rose Bowl Stadium between the two rival schools in the Pasadena Unified School District.
+The yearly competition between John Muir High School and what is now Pasadena High School began in the 1940s.
+Before switching to the current games within Pasadena High School and John Muir High School, the event initially featured Pasadena Community College and John Muir Junior College (CBS News).
+The stadium usually gets hundreds of fans, students, alumni, and parents/families from both sides filling the seats at the Rose Bowl Stadium.
+The winner of the football matchup takes home the iconic Victory Bell, which is then displayed in the halls of either school.

 1983 Army–Navy game

 The Rose Bowl stadium is the only site west of the Mississippi River to host an Army–Navy Game (1983).
 The city of Pasadena paid for the traveling expenses of all the students and supporters of both the U.S. Naval Academy and U.S. Military Academy.
 The attendance was 81,000.
 The game was brought to the Rose Bowl as there are a large number of military installations and servicemen and women, along with many retired military personnel, on the West Coast.
-The game has been held in multiple locations, but outside the 1926 game in Chicago and this 1983 game, it has been played in the Northeast megalopolis, most frequently in Philadelphia, followed by the New York area and the Baltimore–Washington area.
+While the game has been held in multiple locations, only the 1926 game in Chicago, this 1983 game, and the 2023 game in Boston have been played outside the Mid-Atlantic region.
+The game is most frequently played in Philadelphia, followed by the New York area and the Baltimore–Washington area.